1.0 Introduction

 Hover over any segment at any level in the hierarchy to highlight its association with the parent and root nodes, along with the total count of PQC-vulnerable or PQC-safe services or resources, if available.

-Figure 8: Hover a specific resource type
+Figure 9: Hover over a specific resource type

 Select any root or parent node at any level within the hierarchy to view the chart specific to that parent node.